gus-pendleton/SLR_Summit_2026/_episodes/01-r-plotting.md

 > > {: .warning}
 > >
 > > <img src="../fig/rmd-01-GapBox-1.png" width="540" style="display: block; margin: auto;" />
+> > Good job!
+Note that there was one warning, saying that one row was removed.
+This is because one of the rows has `NA`, which is R's word for missing data.
+> > This is a case where the warning was helpful (we know at least one datapoint was removed/missing), but we don't need to do anything else about it.
+> > If you had a warning that many rows were removed, that would be a good time to look more closely at your data!
 > {: .solution}
 {: .challenge}

 This type of visualization makes it easy to compare the range and spread of values across groups.
-The "middle" 50% of the data is located inside the box and outliers that are far away from the central mass of the data are drawn as points.
+The "middle" 50% of the data is located inside the box, and the median is the center line.
+The minimum and maximum values are the lines extending from the box, and outliers that are far away from the central mass of the data are drawn as points.

 > ## Bonus Exercise: Other discrete geoms
 > Take a look a the ggplot "data visualization" [cheat sheet](https://ggplot2.tidyverse.org/).
 Find all the geoms listed under "one discrete, one continuous".
 Try replacing `geom_boxplot` with one of these other functions.